Equity Compensation 101: RSUs (Restricted Stock Units)

 At Vest: How Taxes Are Calculated

-You’re subject to tax when the shares are delivered to you at vesting.
-The market value of the shares at vesting is taxable income.
+As the RSUs vest, the value is taxed as income.
 Let’s say one year has elapsed, and you receive 30 shares of company stock of the 120 RSUs originally granted (25% per year vesting schedule).
-Assuming the stock price increased to $250 per share on 1/2/2020, your taxable income in 2020 as a result of the RSU vesting is $7,500 (30*$250).
+Assuming the stock price increased to $250 per share on 1/2/2020, you must pay income taxes on the RSU income of $7,500 (30*$250).

 The IRS (and your state and local tax authorities, if applicable), view this $7,500 as compensation income.
 This $7,500 income from RSU vesting is called “supplemental wages” by the IRS.
 This term refers to compensation paid to you in addition to regular wages.
-Common examples are bonuses, and RSU vesting.
+Common examples are bonuses and vested RSUs.

 At Vest: When You Must Pay Taxes